trustmaster/trustmaster.github.io.src/content/post/visual-ai-engineering-with-pyflyde-pt2-rag.md

 Welcome back to our journey into Visual AI Engineering with PyFlyde!
 In this second part of our tutorial, we'll dive deeper into the fascinating world of AI and data engineering, combining modern tools and libraries with the intuitive power of visual programming.

 In [Part 1 of this tutorial](/post/visual-ai-engineering-with-pyflyde-pt1-scraper), we embarked on an exciting journey to build a flexible data extraction flow.
 We successfully created a web scraper that fetches articles from the Software Leads Weekly newsletter, cleans them up, and saves them as local Markdown files.
-Here’s a quick visual recap of what we accomplished:
+Here’s the Flyde flow that we have implemented:

-{{< figure src="/img/post/pyflyde/scrape_v3.flyde.avif" alt="Scrape.flyde version 3" class="w75" >}}
+{{< figure src="/img/post/pyflyde/scrape_v3.flyde.webp" alt="Scrape.flyde version 3" class="w100" >}}

 Throughout the first part, we learned how to: